dsoria11/ML_PL_Analysis/README.md

-# Utilizing Machine Learning to Predict Quantum Well Photoluminescence Growth
+# Machine Learning Assisted Prediction for Quantum Well Photoluminescence Growth
 A machine learning (ML) model used to look at photoluminescence (PL) data from our InGaAs quantum wells.
 This model will provide insight on future quantum wells grown by using a supervised learning agent.

 ## Introduction